Creative Writing (CRWR) | Faculty of Arts

 Advanced Creative Nonfiction Workshop

-Students will develop and practice writing, reading, and revision of creative nonfiction on a sustained project, or series of projects, of their choice.
-They will critique their peers' work in a workshop setting and analyze published creative nonfiction from a writer's perspective through close reading, informed discussion, and writing.
+Students will develop and practice writing, revising, and polishing a creative nonfiction project or series of projects.
+They will offer constructive feedback on their peers' work in a workshop/roundtable setting and analyze published creative nonfiction from a writer's perspective through close reading, informed discussion, and written analysis.

 Level: UG